 - What direction the warpage tends to occur

 - What that means in relation to the mating requirements of your parts

-When it comes to injection molding warpage, there are 3 main problems: Cooling Rate, Cavity Pressure & Fill Rate.
+When it comes to warpage in plastic injection molding, there are 3 main problems: Cooling Rate, Cavity Pressure & Fill Rate.
 However, there are multiple contributing factors that can cause such molding problems.